Zhuo216/OOP244-Project-Fardad/readme.md

 - If the user chooses not to exit the SKU of the item is read from the console and [searched](#int-searchint-sku-const) against already existing Items in the system.
 - If the SKU is found in the system the message: <br />`"Sku: 44444 is already in the system, try updating quantity instead.\n"` is printed and the allocated item is deleted.
 - If the SKU is not found, the rest of the data is read from the console.
-- If the read iProduct is in a good state, it is added to the next available element of the **iPP** array and **NOiP** is added by one, otherwise, the allocated Item is displayed and then deleted.
+- If the read iProduct is in a good state, it is added to the next available element of the **iProduct Pointers** array and **number of iProduct Items** is added by one, otherwise, the allocated Item is displayed and then deleted.

 ### [Submission Instructions](#project-submission-ms5)

 ## Milestone 53
 ### `void remove(int index)`
-- deletes the iProduct at index in **iPP**.
+- deletes the iProduct at index in **iProduct Pointers**.
-- Then shifts all the iProducts to left once and reduces **NOiP** by one.
+- Then shifts all the iProducts to left once and reduces **number of iProduct Items** by one.

 [Illustration](images/remove.pdf)